-Ansible calls its configuration and orchestration framework "playbooks" and is a collections of "play(s)" or tasks for configuration management and deployment to a device or multiple devices in a synchronous or asynchronous fashion.
+Ansible, calls its configuration and orchestration framework "playbooks" and its collections of "play(s)" or tasks for configuration management and deployment to a device or multiple devices in a synchronous or asynchronous fashion.
 While playbooks can be represented as a single file, Ansible's best practice recommends a particular directory structure for playbooks that we'll be building below.
 This directory structure lets you organize files into smaller configuration files for better reuse, particularly into "roles."
-Roles in Ansible are a way to automatically load certain variables, tasks, etc depending on a categorization.
+Roles in Ansible are a way to automatically load certain variables, tasks, etc., depending on a categorization.
 A role can be defined for example by device type.
 Before creating the configuration tasks using Ansible modules, lets create the appropriate directory structure.

 cd ~/ltrdcn-3225/ansible